azagniotov/solr-lucene-analyzer-sudachi/README.md

 Thus, the above makes a UniDic (which is the dictionary that Sudachi tokenizer leverages) dictionary to be the best choice for a MeCab-based tokenizer dictionary.

+### Conclusion

+The adoption of a more updated version of the dictionary can directly influence the search quality and accuracy of the 1st-phase retrieval, the Solr output.
 Therefore, `Solr Lucene Analyzer Sudachi` is a good choice for those who are interested to run their Solr eco-system on a more up-to date Japanese morphological analysis tooling.

 [`Back to top`](#table-of-contents)